Medium egret

-The intermediate egret, median egret, smaller egret, or yellow-billed egret (Ardea intermedia) is a medium-sized heron.
+The medium egret (Ardea intermedia), median egret, smaller egret or intermediate egret, is a medium-sized heron.
 Some taxonomists put the species in the genus Egretta or Mesophoyx.
-It is a resident breeder from east Africa across the Indian subcontinent to Southeast Asia and Australia.
+It is a resident breeder in southern and eastern Asia.

 Taxonomy

-Some authorities classify the intermediate egret in its own monotypic genus, Mesophoyx, while others place it with the smaller egrets in Egretta.
+Some authorities classify the intermediate egret species complex in its own monotypic genus, Mesophoyx, while others place it with the smaller egrets in Egretta.

-There are three recognised subspecies, and these are sometimes raised in to species:
+There were three recognised subspecies, and these are sometimes raised into species: